Constraints on the charged Higgs boson of the two Higgs doublet model type III

+\begin{itemize} \item By using $D_{jR}\to -D_{jR}$, matrices $\eta^{U,0}$ and $\eta^{D,0}$ have to be eliminated from the Lagrangian.
+In this case $\Phi_1$ decouples in the Yukawa sector and only $\Phi_2$ gives masses to sectors up and down.
+This case is known as 2HDM type I. \item By using $D_{jR}\to D_{jR}$, matrices $\eta^{U,0}$ and $\xi^{D,0}$ must be eliminated from the Lagrangian.
+In this case $\Phi_1$ couples to the down sector and $\Phi_2$ gives masses to up sector.
+This case is known as 2HDM type II. \end{itemize}

-The scalar spectrum has mass eigenstates which contain two $CP$-even neutral Higgs bosons ($h^0$, $H^0$) coming from the mixing of $\Re (\phi_i^0)$ with mixing angle $\alpha$; two charged Higgs bosons ($H^\pm$) which corresponds to a mixture of the would-be Goldstone bosons $G_W^\pm$ through the mixing angle $\tan \beta=v_2/v_1$; and one $CP$-odd Higgs ($A^0$) which mix the neutral would-be Goldstone boson $G_Z^0$.
-In the framework of the type III 2HDM there is a global symmetry which can make a rotation of the Higgs doublets and fix one VEV equal to zero \cite{ARS}.
+In the framework of the type III 2HDM there is a global symmetry which can make a rotation of the Higgs doublets and fix one VEV equal to zero \cite{ARS,haber}.
 In such a way, $v_1=v$ and $v_2=0$, and the mixing parameter $\tan\beta=v_2/v_1$ can be eliminated from the Lagrangian.
-It is worth to mention that the experimental sensitivities are usually displayed in terms of the parameters $m_A$ and $\tan \beta$ or $M_{H^\pm}$ and $\tan \beta$, that characterize the MSSM Higgs sector or the 2HDM type II.
-If the parameter $\tan \beta$ is eliminated from the Lagrangian, we have the usual 2HDM type III \cite{ARS}, where the Lagrangian of the charged sector is given by
+If the parameter $\tan \beta$ is eliminated from the Lagrangian, we have the usual 2HDM type III \cite{ARS}, and the Lagrangian of the charged sector is given by

 where $K$ is the Cabbibo-Kobayashi-Maskawa (CKM) matrix and $\xi^{U,D}$ the flavor changing matrices.

-In the present work we take into account the Cheng-Sher-Yuan (CSY) parameterization which is built as the geometrical mean of the Yukawa couplings of the quark fields, $\xi_{ij}\equiv\frac{\sqrt{m_im_j}}{v}\lambda_{ij}$ \cite{csy} .
+For a better study of the FCNC processes, Cheng, Sher and Yuang (CSY) \cite{csy} proposed an anzats for the Yukawa matrices.
+It is based on the SM $\phi f\bar f$ couplings and states that $\xi_{ij}\equiv\frac{\sqrt{m_im_j}}{v}\lambda_{ij} \, .$ This is an ansatz for the Yukawa texture matrices looking for a phenomenological similarity with SM couplings.
+This ansatz obeys to the fact that couplings between fermions and the Higgs particle in the SM are proportional to the mass of the fermion.
+Parameters $\lambda_{ij}$ could change the hierarchy between fermionic couplings and because of this it is expected that they would be $\sim 1$.